viren-sureja/html-css-nodejs-express-react-auth-bootstrap/basics/react/dojo-blog/note.md

 -  history.go(-1); // means to go back one time.
    history.push('/'); // means redirect to home page
 -  blogs.slice(0).reverse().map() // slice(0) means copy of array from 0 to last element and reverse it.
+-  <Route path="*"> means to catch any route which is different/not matched in above routes